JuliaDiff/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 </details>
 ```

+We should think about how we might want to make future changes to this code.[^6]
 (NB: there is actually a further optimization that can be made to the logistic sigmoid, to avoid remembering two things and just remember one.
 As an exercise to the reader, consider how the code would need to be changed and where.)